FelixOnline/v2/content/articles/2013-10-11-confessions-of-a-graduate-teaching-assistant-gta-part-one.md

 subtitle: >
   First impressions are probably correct.
 An introduction to the life of a Graduate Teaching Assistant
 date: "2013-10-11 23:47:39 +0100"

 # Attributes from Felix Online V1
 id: "3832"
 old_path: /comment/3832/confessions-of-a-graduate-teaching-assistant-gta-part-one
 aliases:
  - /comment/3832/confessions-of-a-graduate-teaching-assistant-gta-part-one
+imported: true
+comments:
+ - Could you possibly elaborate on slightly foreign looking students and your own nationalityOn my course there was a notable representation of British kids in the best in the year awards despite the course having a sizable population of slightly foreign looking students Best of luck with the GTAing 20120223 1753     I precisely nedeed to thank you very much yet again I do not know what I might have made to happen in the absence of the actual secrets shown by you on my area of interest It actually was a difficult situation for me personally but discovering the very specialised strategy you processed the issue took me to leap with fulfillment I am happy for this advice and even hope you realize what an amazing job that you are accomplishing training some other people thru your site Most probably you have never encountered all of us 20120224 1015     After study a couple of with the weolbg posts on your own site now we genuinely l

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true